rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 Remix generates a script to deploy a smart contract and it can be used at geth console to deploy it at RSK local node.

-In the editor of your choice, create the file register.js
+In the editor of your choice, create the file `register.js`.

 I am using Visual Studio Code.
 If you would like to use it too, you can [download it here](https://code.visualstudio.com/download).

-I also created a folder called Register to put my file.
+I also created a folder called `Register` to put this file in.

 Full path of my file is: